Copy and paste the below script into your own website or blog to embed this book.

 Clarence took the commander’s position, a seat higher in the turret.
 The hatch covers were closed enough to block a German grenade, but open enough to provide a good view to the front and back.
 He could see his neighboring Sherman through the rising moonlight.
 The tank’s squat, bulbous turret looked incongruous against the tall, sharp lines of the body, as if the parts had been pieced together from salvage.

-Clarence snatched a Thompson submachine gun from the wall and chambered a round.
+Clarence snatched a Thompson submachine gun from the wall and retracted the bolt.
 For the next four hours, enemy foot soldiers were his concern.
 Everyone knew that German tankers didn’t like to fight at night.

 Partway through Clarence’s watch, the darkness came alive with a mechanical rumbling.